-The New York Public Library asked us to evaluate the suitability of a 6,500-square-foot vacant building for conversion into a branch library.
-The building had been constructed in 2007 to serve as a group residence.
-It was neither completed nor occupied and was in need of significant repair.
+The New York Public Library asked Andrew Berman Architect to evaluate the suitability of a vacant building for conversion into a branch library.
+The building had been constructed to serve as a residence but was never completed and needed significant repair.
 Its size and location, however, made it an ideal structure for a branch library.
-We designed a comprehensive conversion of this undistinguished building into an inviting civic structure.
-New spaces include a reading room, community room, teen room, children’s room and conference room.
-Part of the original roof was raised in order to create a light-filled reading room.
-A new façade was designed to present a welcoming and public presence to the neighborhood.
-A new entry plaza and a rear reading space were designed to better situate the building in its site.
-The Van Cortlandt Library is an intensively used facility that reflects NYPL’s mission and the local neighborhood’s character and needs.
-In addition to providing a place to gather, study, read, and access lending and reference media, the library is also increasingly the sole common civic space for a neighborhood.
-It is a place for people to spend time in a safe and comfortable environment, and to access WiFi, computers, and continuing education.
-The librarians are community builders and guides to the offerings of NYPL’s vast resources.
-The new library is well integrated with its environment in scale, texture, and massing, and is recognized as being a civic and welcoming building.
+Andrew Berman Architect designed a comprehensive conversion of this undistinguished structure into an inviting building with a variety of reading and gathering spaces.
+Part of the original roof was raised to create a light-filled reading room.
+A new entry façade was designed to present a welcoming demeanor to the neighborhood.
+The Van Cortlandt Library reflects the neighborhood’s character and needs.
+In addition to its traditional functions as a place to gather, study, and read, the library is also increasingly the sole common civic space for a neighborhood—a place for people to spend time in a safe and comfortable environment, to access continuing education, and to use computers and the Internet.
+The librarians are community builders and guides to the vast offerings of the NYPL.
+The new library is integrated with its environment in scale, texture, and massing, and is recognized as being a civic and welcoming building.

 Location Bronx, NY

 Architect Andrew Berman Architect

 Project Team Constructions Specifications, Inc.; Design 2147; LNPC Consulting Engineers; Pavarini North East; Richard J. Shaver Architectural Lighting; Silman

 2021 AIANY Design Awards